celestiaorg/celestia-app/docs/architecture/ADR-003-QGB-DataCommitment.md

 - {date}: {changelog}

 ## Context
 To accommodate the requirements of the [Quantum Gravity Bridge](https://github.com/celestiaorg/quantum-gravity-bridge/blob/master/ethereum/solidity/src/QuantumGravityBridge.sol), We will need to add support for `DataCommitment`s messages, i.e. commitments generated over a set of blocks to attest their existence.

 ## Decision
 Add the `DataCommitmentConfirm` type of messages in order to attest that a set of blocks has been finalized.

 ## Detailed Design
 To accommodate the QGB, validators need a way to submit signatures for a data commitments so that relayers can easily find them and submit them to the bridged chain.
 To do this, we will introduce `MsgDataCommitmentConfirm` messages.
+This latter will be persisted for the sole reason of slashing.
+If not for that, a P2P network would do the job.

 Data commitment messages attest that a certain set of blocks have been committed to in the Celestia chain.
 These commitments are used to update the data commitment checkpoint defined in the Ethereum smart contract of the QGB.

 Thus, they will contain the commitments along the signatures and will be used to check if an attestation has been signed by 2/3+ of the network validators and can be committed to the bridge contract.

 #### MsgDataCommitmentConfirm
 `MsgDataCommitmentConfirm` describe a data commitment for a set of blocks signed by an orchestrator.